karllark/dust_fuse_h2/README.rst

 ==============================================

 Plotting routines for FUSE H2/extinction paper.
-This paper is Clayton et al. (in prep).
+This paper is Clayton, Gordon, et al. (in prep).

 In Development!
 ---------------

 Active devleopment.
+Data still in changing.
+Use at your own risk.

 Contributors
 ------------